shrimp0512/vulnerabilities_collection/README.md

 # vulnerabilities_collection
-Collect Vulnerablility form NVD and JVN.That collected Vulnerabilities send to Graylog. you can check vulneraility on graylog.vulnerability is currnt time from bifore 1hour.
+Collect Vulnerablility form NVD and JVN.That collected Vulnerabilities send to Graylog. you can check vulneraility on graylog.vulnerability is currnt time from bifore one hour.